Let’s Start by Going Local

 In fact, the greenhouse gases produced by food waste in Australian landfill each year is equivalent to the emissions of Australia’s steel and iron ore industries combined!

 Therefore we feel this is our biggest focus area as we can have control over this!
 We manage our business with less than 2% waste across the board.
 Having a kitchen onsite, we cook, preserve, dehydrate foods to ensure they do not get wasted.
-Naturally there is some we cannot utilise; the fresh produce waste goes to a local piggery and close-to-code meals and groceries go to St Mary’s Church who help our community.
+Naturally there is some we cannot utilise; the fresh produce waste goes to a local piggery and close-to-code meals and groceries go to the women’s refuge.
 Very little goes into landfill.

 Using the sun’s power – We have Solar panels on our nice big roof – to power those fridges that keep our produce fresh.
 We love how something so hot (the sun) can keep our produce so cold!
 We’ve chosen low energy appliances and sourced our goods from ethical businesses.
 We’re focusing on low food miles for our stocks!